joheenc/joheenc.github.io/index.md

 ## About Me

-I'm a first-year Ph.D. student at MIT working in observational high-energy astrophysics.
+I'm a second-year Ph.D. student at MIT working in observational high-energy astrophysics.
 I grew up in New Jersey, and studied astrophysics and computer science as an undergrad at Columbia.
-Here is a [nice poem](https://joheenc.github.io/elson.pdf) summarizing how I feel about my work.

 ## Research Interests

-I'm a first-year (see above) so don't take these too seriously.
 Currently I'm working on:
 - SMBH transients (quasi-periodic eruptions, tidal disruption events, and nuclear transients)
 - High performance computing, data processing algorithms, survey science